 What is Blended Learning? #

-Blended learning is a process where more traditional methods for training (in-class, instructor-led) are combined with eLearning content to create a more flexible user experience.
-Blended learning is the best of both worlds, giving learners the guidance and interaction of an in-class experience along with dynamic and flexible learning opportunities outside of the classroom.
+Blended learning is a training method that combines traditional in-class, instructor-led teaching with eLearning content to create a more flexible learning experience.
+By blending these methods, learners can benefit from the guidance and interaction of an in-class experience while having access to dynamic and flexible learning opportunities outside the classroom.

 The classroom offers an opportunity for role-playing with immediate face-to-face feedback.